tyknkd/flashcard-app/PAGE_TESTING.md

     * All links lead to correct pages
     * Drop down menus display when menu item clicked

+* List of tests for verifying the rendering of the page

     * Page can be accessed via `/decks/<deck_name>/` and `/decks/<deck_name>`
     * Correct page title